 No matter how companies do it, advertising remains one of the most important aspects of a business.
-However, advertising has evolved so much over the past decades that it has become nearly impossible for businesses to keep up.
+However, the advertising ecosystem has evolved so much over the past decades that it has become nearly impossible for businesses to keep up.
 From simple flyers and giant billboards, to taking your ads into space and licensing celebrity faces, technology continues to disrupt the advertising industry.

 Oops I did it again!
 Adidas is a brand that is active in all forms of advertising and has disrupted traditional advertising several times…and has done so once again.
 The brand disrupted the out of home medium (OOH) with its innovative concept of GIF.
 The OOH campaign features the premium show collection Nite Jogger and is drawing a lot of attention by replicating a flipbook-like experience in an outdoor setting, which demonstrates originality and brand engagement, and pushes creativity to new limits.